Vita

 2004-present “Peaceful School” Volunteers Project Subcommittee of the McLean County Community Compact

-2001-present Director, For Children's Sake, Illinois State University
+2001-2008 Director, For Children's Sake, Illinois State University

 1998-present Pontiac Township High School Student Health Center Advisory Board